trinhhe/gamelab2022-stardew-team2/Source/Curse_of_the_Abyss/README.md

 The players needs to navigate through different environments and fight many hostile creatures while collecting as many eggs as possible.
-The playstyle is asynchornous, one player runs in the underwater and is targeted by multiple NPCs and has to overcome many obstacles, while the other player has a supportive role and assists the main player from a submarine
+The playstyle is asynchornous, one player runs in the underwater and is targeted by multiple NPCs and has to overcome many obstacles, while the other player has a supportive role and assists the main player from a submarine¨

+## Tutorial
+At the beginning of the first level you are presented with a dialogue that provides you with all the necessary explanations and controls on how to play the game.
+The tutorial even highlights the submarine stations with a red circle over the course of the dialogue.
+Should you require further assistance you can always access the text-based tutorial in the menu.
+You can access the main menu at any time by pressing the ESC key.

 ## Controls
 ### Underwater player